LeuxSenpai/foo/README.md

 ## Issues Faced

+--after login the navbar isnt dissapearing

+-i added a new value to my schema but it isnt getting saved in db cloud

+-after some duration the token is getting expired because of that data cant be received, We must create automatic logout after token expired

 -problems face when url was write access was granted but used token and auotherization from middle wear and jwt to resolve this issue